 When it comes time to evict a commercial tenant in Massachusetts, there are many rules and guidelines that the landlord must follow.
-While Massachusetts law does not actually differ between residential and commercial tenants eviction at first glance, there are important considerations that apply to commercial tenants you need to be aware of.
+While Massachusetts law does not seem to differ between residential and commercial tenants eviction at first glance, there are important considerations that apply to commercial tenants that you need to be aware of.

 If you need to evict a commercial tenant, the Katz Law Group can ensure that you follow Massachusetts law and successfully evict your tenant.

 Commercial leases do not tend to be simple, standard forms like those used by landlords for residential tenants.
 Commercial tenants understand that eviction could destroy their business, and so they negotiate very specific terms that are included in the lease agreement.